 Create SQL Server Roles using SSMS

 - Owner: You have to specify the owner name.
-This person can change this role as per his/her own requirements.
+This person can change this role as per his/her requirements.

 As you can see from the below screenshot, we assigned udr_MasterServerRole as the server role name.
 Let me click on the … (Browse) button to select the Owner.
-Please refer Create Windows Logins, or Create SQL Server Logins to understand the steps involved in creating logins.
+Please refer to Create Windows Logins, or Create SQL Server Logins to understand the steps involved in creating logins.

 Click OK to close this window

-Within the Members tab you can add members to this server role.
+Within the Members tab, you can add members to this server role.
 Something like adding your Team members.

-Use the above specified technique to add members.
+Use the above-specified technique to add members.
 As you can see from the below screenshot, we are adding Mahesh login.

 Now you can see our new Role member.